Gate Valves

 Specification Section

-• Secondary: 33 11 00 - Water Utility Distribution Piping - When gate valves are integral to distribution system design
+• Secondary: 33 11 00 - Water Utility Distribution Piping (for distribution system applications)

 Submittal + Construction Considerations